Sal1316/UCR-VERT-follow-along-coding/01-HTML-Git-CSS/01-Activities/02-Stu_Command-Line/README.md

 ## 💡 Hints

 What command can you use to list the contents of a directory?
-How can you use this command to check your work?
+How can you use this command to check your work? ls

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

 * Which command do you use to copy or move files?

 Use [Google](https://www.google.com) or another search engine to research this.